chierz/AirBnB_clone/README.md

-I collaboratively authored this ALX AIRBNB Clone
+More work on this project ALX AIRBNB Clone